Rihanna and A$AP Rocky's Love Story Deserves a Round of Applause - E! Online

 Grab your umbrella because congratulatory messages for Rihanna are pouring in.

 The singer, 34, has welcomed her first child with A$AP Rocky, 33, multiple outlets report.
+Sources tell TMZ, which was first to report the news, Rihanna gave birth to a baby boy in Los Angeles on May 13.
 E!
-News has reached out to both stars' rep for comment but has yet to hear back.
+News has reached out to both stars' reps for comment but has yet to hear back.

 The news comes less than four months after fans learned of RiRi's pregnancy.
 The Fenty Beauty mogul was shining bright like a diamond when she bared her baby bump during a stroll through New York in January.
 Fans continued to have love on the brain as Rihanna served one amazing maternity look after another.